Cherreads

 That was closer.

-Not that he needed the room to make sense.
+Not exactly that I needed the room to make sense.

-That once contact broke the pattern, his timing got worse.
+It was that once contact broke the pattern, my timing got worse.

 The whistle sounded again.